 Since our agni or digestive fire weakens from Vata to Kapha season, it’s beneficial to eat our biggest meal of the day at lunch, when our digestive fires are naturally at their peak, rather than at breakfast or dinner.
 That said, Kapha types can also benefit from fasting, especially at this time of year.

 Don’t forget that what we drink also impacts our constitution!
-During Kapha season, sipping on spicy tea and warm beverages are best.
+During Kapha season, sipping on invigorating Kapha tea and warm beverages are best.

 Kapha Balancing Routine